caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 9. Test that conda is working correctly by running `conda list`.
 You should see a list of installed packages.
 10. After you have confirmed that conda is working correctly, you can delete the installer with `rm Anaconda3-2023.09-0-Linux-x86_64.sh`

-**Note:** On windows, after installing conda, if (base) or (your\_environment\_name) does not show up in the prompt, conda prompts may not work.
+**Note:** On Windows, after installing conda, if (base) or (your\_environment\_name) does not show up in the prompt, conda prompts may not work.
 Try running `bash` to get the environment name to show up in the prompt and test that conda is working with `conda list`.
-This applies for all future conda prompts; if they are not working, try to running `bash` first.
+This applies to all future conda prompts; if they are not working, try to run `bash` first.

 ### Creating your conda environment

 You may want to create a conda environment for specific projects and software.
-By orgainzing software into environments, you can work with different software versions.
-This can be important because some software require other software (e.g., python) to be a specific or older version than others.
+By organizing software into environments, you can work with different software versions.
+This can be important because some software requires other software (e.g., python) to be a specific or older version than others.

 ```
 conda create -n myenvname